 Purpose of the Law

-The purpose of the law is to improve road safety for vehicle operators, cyclists, pedestrians, vehicle passengers, and other road users.
+The purpose of the law is to improve road safety for vehicle operators, cyclists, pedestrians,vehicle passengers, and other road users.
 Any person who violates these rules, will be arrested as a law enforcement officer is allowed to stop your motor vehicle, and issue citations as a secondary offense to anybody caught driving while texting.
-A victim of such drivers can go to court and sue for injuries, death of a loved one and for that, they may need a qualified personal injury lawyer.
+A victim of such drivers can go to court and use for injuries, death of a loved one and for that they may need a qualified personal injury lawyer.
 People go to court when there has been property damage.

 Other states have followed suit and outlawed the practice of driving while texting or have banned it for just some drivers.
-In such states, you can only talk on your phone while driving if you are talking to medical personnel, the fire department, or during an emergency.
+In such states, you can only talk on your phone while driving if you are talking to medical personnel, fire department or during an emergency.

 Seven states have outrightly banned handheld cell phones while driving, and they include Washington, Oregon, New Jersey, Maryland, California, and Connecticut.
 All of the above states except Maryland allow for “primary enforcement of an offense.”
 That means police are authorized to pull the driver over just for using your cell phone.

 A total of 46 states have banned text messaging when driving so far.
 Guam and Washington DC have banned the practice of texting while driving.
 In Hawaii, the prohibition on texting is a primary law along with a ban on handheld devices for all ages.
 Oklahoma also banned texting while driving for drivers of all ages while enforcing a handheld ban for drivers with learner’s permit or intermediate license.
 Drivers within state vehicles in North Carolina are also not supposed to use handheld devices while driving.
 Novice drivers are not supposed to use cell phones, and that includes hands-free and handheld, and that is a primary law.
 There is a blanket law on texting for drivers of all ages in the state.